komeegbedi/komeegbedi/README.md

 🌇 A passion for creating software and solving problems through tech.

 📚 I am well experienced in web development and also in Java.
-I have been in web development since 2016 and since 2018 for Java.<br>
+I have been in web development since 2016 and since 2018 for Java.
-    *I have worked on projects like:
+    * I have worked on projects like:
         - E-commerce website
         - [Unbeatable Tic Tac Toe game](https://komeegbedi.github.io/Tic-Tac-Toe/)
         - [Simple-HTTP-Server](https://github.com/komeegbedi/Simple-HTTP-Server)